nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 ### Logging out the user
 * Just clearing the user session in the client application will not log out the user from the OAuth server
 * So after clearing the user session in the client application, the user will be redirected the logout endpoint URL of the OAuth server.
 The URL will have the id_token and post logout redirect URL as the query parameters.
-* After the logging ou
+* After the logging out the user, the OAuth server will redirect the user to the post logout redirect URL of the client application

 ## Client application implementation in python flask
 * All the OAuth 2.0 workflow is implemented in the server using the `authlib` module